floitsch/dart-irc-codelab/codelab.md

     Unhandled exception:
     Uncaught Error: SocketException: OS Error: Connection refused, errno = 111, address = localhost, port = 52933

+This is a good opportunity to point out that throughout this code lab we will ignore errors.
+A real-world program would need to be much more careful where and when it needs to catch uncaught exceptions.

-Now that we are connected, let's say authenticate and say hello:
+Assuming that everything went well we should be connected now.
+Let's authenticate and say "hello":

 ```dart
 /// Given a connected [socket] runs the IRC bot.